 - Satisfactory completion of a Ph.D. dissertation including its defense at an oral examination

 Full-time Materials Science Ph.D. candidates are required to pass a written Comprehensive (Qualifying) Exam with a score of 50% or better, no later than 4 semesters after joining the program.
 Failure to pass the test will result in dismissal from the program.
 The deadline for part-time students is the semester they complete 24 credits.
 All students (full and part-time) are allowed a maximum of 2 attempts to pass the exam.
-Offered annually, the three-hour exam requires students to solve a minimum of 4 problems that cover the following topics: electrical and optical properties of materials, thermodynamics and kinetics, mechanical properties of materials, quantum properties of materials, computational materials science, synthesis and characterization of materials or equivalent core course requirements.
+Offered annually, the 3-hour exam requires students to solve a minimum of 4 problems that cover the following topics: electrical and optical properties of materials, thermodynamics and kinetics, mechanical properties of materials, quantum properties of materials, computational materials science, synthesis and characterization of materials or equivalent core course requirements.

 Requirements for Advancement to Candidacy for the Degree of Doctor of Philosophy

 Successful completion of a comprehensive examination in Materials Science.